biggerpicagency/traditional-boilerplate/README.md

 # Traditional Boilerplate: HTML5/Sass/Grunt
-An opinionated starting point for awesome Multi Page Applications (traditional websites).
+An opinionated starting point for awesome Multi-Page Applications (traditional websites).
 Created and used by the folks at [Bigger Picture](http://www.biggerpicture.agency).

-## What is this SPA Boilerplate for?
+## What is this Traditional Boilerplate for?
-This SPA Boilerplate is your first step to start building a killer Single Page Application based on Angular.
+This boilerplate is your first step to start building a killer websites.
 It contains necessary build processes, basic styles and files that every website will contain.
-With such a stress (and rightly so) on application performance, we've developed this SPA Boilerplate with speed at its core.
+With such a stress (and rightly so) on application performance, we've developed this traditional boilerplate with speed at its core.
 You'll get a [Page Speed Insights score](https://developers.google.com/speed/pagespeed/insights/) to be proud of with our minification and compression processes.

-Our SPA Boilerplate is inspired from [Google's Web Starter Kit](https://developers.google.com/web/tools/starter-kit/), [ngBoilerplate](https://github.com/ngbp/ngbp) and [HTML5 boilerplate](https://html5boilerplate.com).
-Using all their best bits and removing what's weak, this SPA Boilerplate does the job you need.
+Our boilerplate is inspired from [Google's Web Starter Kit](https://developers.google.com/web/tools/starter-kit/) and [HTML5 boilerplate](https://html5boilerplate.com).
+Using all their best bits and removing what's weak, this boilerplate does the job you need.
+It has been prepared especially for first step of creating HTML templates that will be implemented into our brilliant Laravel-based product called Alfred CMS.

 ## Features
 * **Sass** (SCSS syntax) compilation to pure, minified CSS (by node-sass)
-* based on **Angular.js** framework
 * JS files concatenation and minification
 * images optimisation
-* minified HTML templates compilation to JS
 * **live browser reloading**
 * ability to build ready application in different environments such as local, staging & production
 * based on **Grunt** and **Bower**
-* integration with **Karma** and **Jasmine**
 * works best with continuous integration/continuous delivery application such as **Jenkins**

 ## Discover